Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ### PARTICULARSOFTWARE_LICENSE

-The Particular Software license, the environment variable should contain the full multi-line contents of the license file.
+The Particular Software license.
+This environment variable should contain the full multi-line contents of the license file.
 A license file can also be volume-mounted to the container `-v license.xml:/usr/share/ParticularSoftware/license.xml`.

 ## Support